 Notations: Lines that correspond to each other in V1 and V2 are given the same line numbers.
 Numbered empty lines indicate statements that were deleted in a version.
 Changes between versions ("Add", "Update", "Delete") are shown on arrows between code snippets.
 For simplicity, each "if" statement (e.g., in line 7) is annotated with a label showing whether the "if" condition is evaluated to true or false.
-Gray lines indicate statements that are not executed because they are encapsulated by an "if" statement that evaluates to false.
+Gray lines indicate statements that are not executed because an "if" statement (e.g. line 7) that evaluates to true prevents their execution.